 The camera uses a 4-megapixel sensor and HDR technology to capture video at 2K resolution.
 It has a 160-degree field of view and 12x digital zoom.
 T

 The system uses two infrared LEDs for black-and-white night vision.
 That said, the product comes with a motion-enabled spotlight that provides color night vision, too.

 The camera is equipped with a noise-canceling microphone, a speaker, and an 80dB siren for scaring off unwanted visitors.
 The device also offers auto-zoom and motion-tracking capabilities.

 The motion sensor has a 130-degree range.
-The system is capable of detecting whether a person, a vehicle, or animal has triggered the sensor.
+The system is capable of detecting whether a person, a vehicle, or an animal has triggered the sensor.

 The Pro 4 will record video when motion is detected.
 But you’ll have to subscribe to the Arlo Premier Smart Plan to access the feature.
-That is, unless you have a Smart Hub with an attached USB drive.
+That is unless you have a Smart Hub with an attached USB drive.